cdevshub/afero-devdocs/docs/LinuxSDK-FullImageUpdate.md

 ### 3. Install Image on Device Using otamgr Daemon

 Once the OTA image has been deployed to the device and hubby has informed the otamgr daemon (via an Afero attribute) the location of the validated firmware in the filesystem, the otamgr daemon can install the image on the device.
-Please refer to [OTA Manager (otamgr)](../LinuxSDK-Overview#otamgrSummary) and [OTA Manager Daemon](../LinuxSDK-OTAManager) for details.
+Please refer to [OTA Manager (otamgr)](../LinuxSDK-Overview#ota-manager-otamgr) and [OTA Manager Daemon Implementation](../LinuxSDK-OTAManager) for details.

 ## OTA Python Tools Reference